Postmenopausal women at increased risk for breast cancer needed for prevention study

 Healthy, postmenopausal women at increased risk for breast cancer may be eligible to participate in a major international study to determine whether the drug exemestane can prevent the disease.
 The ongoing study is sponsored by the National Cancer Institute of Canada.

-“Exemestane may present a new breakthrough in the prevention of breast cancer, and has the potential to greatly decrease the risk of this deadly disease, with fewer side effects than currently available preventive medications,” said John Robbins
+“Exemestane may present a new breakthrough in the prevention of breast cancer, and has the potential to greatly decrease the risk of this deadly disease, with fewer side effects than currently available preventive medications,” said John Robbins, professor of general medicine at UC Davis School of Medicine and principal investigator of the UC Davis arm of the study.

 Exemestane is one of a new class of anti-cancer medications known as aromatase inhibitors.
 Aromatase inhibitors have shown promise in preventing breast cancer recurrences in women previously treated for the disease, but have not yet been clinically studied as a way to prevent breast cancer in high-risk women.
 The current study is the first designed to answer this question.